Matt Lauer fired from NBC News after complaint about 'inappropriate sexual behavior'

 NBC News chairman Andrew Lack said in a memo to staff that it was the first complaint lodged against Lauer in his career at the network.
 But he said "we were also presented with reason to believe this may not have been an isolated incident."

-Lauer was not immediately reachable for comment.
-An NBC News spokeswoman declined to comment about the details of the allegation against him.
+Lauer was informed of the network's decision late Tuesday night, before he went to bed, according to a source with knowledge of the situation.

-Reporters for The New York Times had been investigating Lauer for several weeks, according to sources who had been contacted by the Times.
+Reporters for The New York Times and Variety had been investigating Lauer for several weeks, according to sources who had been contacted by the Times.

-The firing removes one of the most recognizable personalities on television, and at a time when morning news programs are increasingly important to network news divisions.
+Lauer was not immediately reachable for comment by CNN.
+An NBC News spokeswoman declined to comment about the details of the allegation.

 Related: Read Andrew Lack's memo to NBC staff

+Lauer is the latest high-profile man in media to be brought down by allegations of inappropriate sexual behavior.
 Just last week, CBS News fired one of its own morning anchors, Charlie Rose, after a report in The Washington Post chronicled years of sexual misconduct.

+The torrent began when The New York Times and The New Yorker reported on allegations against the Hollywood producer Harvey Weinstein.

+Since then, actors Kevin Spacey and Louis C.K. have been suspended or removed from projects after allegations against them became public.
+And other prominent journalists, including Mark Halperin of NBC and Michael Oreskes of NPR, have been fired or suspended from their jobs.

 Guthrie said she was informed just moments before going on the air.

 "This is a sad morning at 'Today' and NBC News," she said.
 "As I'm sure you can understand, we are devastated.
-I'm heartbroken for Matt.
-He is my dear, dear colleague."
+I'm heartbroken for Matt."

 Guthrie also said she was heartbroken for the woman who accused Lauer of misconduct, noting "it's long overdue" that women feel comfortable coming forward against abusive men.